AlexDisler/cordova-icon/README.md

      $ cordova-icon

-For optimal results, your file has (of course) to be square, and at least 180*180px.
+For optimal results, your file has to be square, and at least 180*180px.
-To be future-proof, since the generated files dimensions are gonna evolve, you should probably use 512*512 or 1024*1024.
+To be future-proof, since the generated file dimensions are going to evolve, you should probably use 512*512px or 1024*1024px.

 ### Creating a cordova-cli hook